kdonnelly007/dfhack-scripts/docs/idle-crafting.rst

 Overlay
 -------

-This script provides an overlay to the "Tasks" tab of craftsdwarf's workshops, allowing you to designate that workshop for use by idle dwarfs to satisfy their needs to craft objects.
+This script provides an overlay on the "Tasks" tab of Craftsdwarf's workshops, allowing you to designate that workshop for use by idle dwarves to satisfy their needs to craft objects.
 Workshops that have a master assigned cannot be used in this way.

-When a workshop is designated for idle crafting, this tool will create crafting jobs and assign them to idle dwarfs who have a need for crafting objects.
+When a workshop is designated for idle crafting, this tool will create crafting jobs and assign them to idle dwarves who have a need for crafting objects.
 Currently, bone carving and stone crafting are supported, with stone crafting being the default option.
 This script respects the setting for permitted general work orders from the "Workers" tab.
 Thus, to designate a